 DivideBuy and responsible lending

-DivideBuy does not charge interest on purchases made and there are no hidden charges.
+DivideBuy does not charge interest on purchases made and there are no hidden charges or late fees.
 We take steps to make sure that borrowers are always aware of the amount of credit involved and how this will be repaid before the agreement is finalised.

 We take responsible lending very seriously.
 Our customers are very important to us and we want to make sure that we’re making credit decisions in every customer’s best interests.
 You can find out more about how DivideBuy encourage responsible lending here.